Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Model and Notations

 \section{Model and Notations}

-\subparagraph*{Model description} We consider an online version of the knapsack problem with items that can have both positive and negative sizes.
-Real-valued items' sizes $\sigma_1, \sigma_2, \dots$ arrive one by one in an online fashion, and the task is to decide to either accept or reject each item when it arrives without knowledge of future items.
+\subparagraph*{Knapsack and its Relation to PCN} We consider an online version of the knapsack problem with items that can have both positive and negative sizes.
+Real-valued item sizes $\sigma_1, \sigma_2, \dots$ arrive one by one in an online fashion, and the task is to decide to either accept or reject each item when it arrives without knowledge of future items.
+We assume that the absolute value of any item size is from interval $[1, m]$, where $m$ is a value known to an online algorithm.

 Let $B$ denote the \emph{capacity} of the knapsack.
-For correctness of our algorithm, we will later assume that $B \ge 4.01$ (\autoref{thm:correctness}).
-We assume that all the requests have an absolute size in $[1, m]$, where $m$ is a known upper bound.
-We call $b = B / \ln B$; For our guarantees to hold, we will see that we must have $m \le b$ (\autoref{thm:det-logB}).
+At any time, we define the \emph{state} of the knapsack as a value $s \in \mathbb{R}$ which evolves as items are accepted.
+Initially, the knapsack's state is $s_0 \in [-B, B]$; unless stated otherwise, we assume that $s_0 = 0$.
+Upon arrival of an~item~$\sigma_i$, the knapsack's state updates as $s \leftarrow s + \sigma_i$ in case the algorithm accepted the item, or stays unchanged otherwise.

-At any time, we define the \emph{state} of the knapsack as a number $s \in \mathbb{R}$ which evolves as items are accepted.
-Initially, the knapsack's state is $s_0 \in [-B, B]$.
-Upon arrival of an item $\sigma_i$, the knapsack's state updates as $s \leftarrow s + \sigma_i$ in case the algorithm accepted the item or stays unchanged otherwise.
 The goal is to maximize the number of accepted items while maintaining the knapsack's state within the interval $[-B, B]$.

-\subparagraph*{Modeling Payment Channel Networks} We model a channel in a Payment Channel Network (PCN) such as the Lightning~\cite{poon2015bitcoin} or Raiden~\cite{Raiden} networks.
+\subparagraph*{Modeling Payment Channel Networks} Our knapsack model reflects the case of a single channel in a Payment Channel Network (PCN) such as the Lightning~\cite{poon2015bitcoin} or Raiden~\cite{Raiden} networks.
 In a PCN, two users can establish a \emph{payment channel} to perform transactions without the need for on-chain confirmations.
 The two end-users may perform transactions freely through the channel as long as the remaining allocated funds both remain positive.
-Those transactions may be for private purposes between the two end-users; However, the majority of the transactions come from outside of the channel.
+Those transactions may be for private purposes between the two end-users; however, the majority of the transactions come from outside of the channel.
 In that case, the transaction represents one hop as part of a routing path between distant users of the network.
-Over time, the PCN computes routing paths which may include the considered channel; When this happens, the channel can either accept or reject the transaction proposal.
+Over time, the PCN computes routing paths which may include the considered channel, and when this happens, the channel can either accept or reject the transaction proposal.